 Employer/Sponsor Undertaking Form

-Please download and complete the Employer Undertaking form if your Employer/Sponsor has agreed to pay your tuition fees and/or examinations/registration fees.
+Please complete an Employer Undertaking Form if your Employer/Sponsor has agreed to pay your tuition fees and/or examinations/registration fees.

 The College operates a strict no refund policy.
 However, fees will be refunded in full if the College finds it necessary to cancel your course.
-Download a copy of the College Refunds Policy.
+View the College refund policy here.

 Student Bursary Fund